2010 (D) Lincoln Shield Cent

 Description

 The 2010 (D) Lincoln Shield Cent is a cent produced at the Denver Mint as part of the Lincoln Shield Cents 2010 to Date series.
-Total mintage reached 2.0 billion.
-The obverse features Abraham Lincoln facing right, while the reverse displays a Union shield with a scroll banner reading ONE CENT, symbolizing Lincoln's preservation of the Union.
-Designed by Victor David Brenner/Lyndall Bass.
+The U.S. Mint produced 2.0 billion examples, making this the higher-mintage of the two mint variants, representing 51% of production.
+The obverse features Abraham Lincoln facing right and the reverse displays a Union shield with a scroll banner reading ONE CENT, symbolizing Lincoln's preservation of the Union.
+A modern issue from an era of rotating coin designs, collector-focused programs, and renewed interest in numismatic artistry.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $0 to $0 depending on grade and condition.
 Struck in copper-plated zinc, weighing 2.5 grams, 19 mm in diameter, with a plain edge.
 Cataloged as PCGS #416671.
-The Union Shield reverse was introduced in 2010 as the permanent replacement for both the Memorial and Bicentennial reverses.
-Current circulating design.
-Low-mintage years and proof issues offer collecting opportunities.

 External References